angelesmarin/Placenet-App-Backend/README.md

 * Routes
 	* to help direct requests to the right logic/ controller
 * Controllers
-	* The logic that processes the requests + interacts with database
+	* the logic that processes the requests + interacts with database
 * Models
-	* Define the structure of the database + interacts with database
+	* define the structure of the database + interacts with database

 We implemented routes, controllers, and models for:
 * user authentication